 Lopez Island Vaccination clinics are being offered through the San Juan County Health Department.
 Spaces are limited due to vaccine supply and demand.

-San Juan County Health Dept.
+Clinics organized by San Juan County Health & Community Services

 We are dedicated to the preservation and protection of life, property and the environment through a team effort of public education, fire prevention, disaster preparedness and mitigation.
 We provide emergency fire, rescue and medical services.